preloader

 [{ "name" : "marina", "bar" : 225, "id" : "5a1eb608710ffa9f0b7c6deb" }]

-Direct API is able to also manage Event Driven API that are described using AsyncAPI specifications.
-Imagine a MyQuote API that notifies quotes updates on an asynchronous channel.
-You can define this API that way:
+Direct API is also able to manage Event Driven API that are described using AsyncAPI specifications.
+Imagine a MyQuote API that notifies of quote updates on an asynchronous channel.
+You can define this API this way:

 image

 Then adding a reference JSON payload - such a payload can also include some templating expressions to get some more dynamic data.
-Here we define producing random staock sybols and ranged price values:
+Here we define producing random stock symbols and range price values:

 image

-Clicking Next some more time, you now have a Direct Async API that is immediately exposed on WebSocket endpoint and on the Kafka broker Microcks is attached to.
-It AsyncAPI specification is also directly available for download.
+After clicking Next some more time, you now have a Direct Async API that is immediately exposed on the WebSocket endpoint and on the Kafka broker Microcks is attached to.
+The AsyncAPI specification is also directly available for download.

 image